UnitedEffects/ueauth/README.md

 * auth layer and permissions
 * notifications plugin

-## Roadmap
+## vNext Roadmap

 * Define a system for Plugins and Hooks (allows permissions, MFA, etc)
-* Allow custom notification url per group instead of global one
+* Allow custom notification url per group instead of only global one
 * Investigate securing db or hashing client secrets
 * Define custom jwks key configuration rather than using default for AuthGroups
 * Create Account Validation and default to false until complete